sidgureja7803/FoundrIQ/README.md

 # 🚀 FoundrIQ — AI-Powered Startup Validation Platform

 > **Validate your startup idea in minutes, not weeks.**
-> FoundrIQ transforms raw business ideas into comprehensive, data-driven market analyses with actionable insights and strategic recommendations — powered by **IBM Granite AI** and **Tavily search**.
+> FoundrIQ transforms raw business ideas into comprehensive, data-driven market analyses with actionable insights and strategic recommendations — powered by **Perplexity AI** and **Tavily search**.

-## 🎯 Built for lablab.ai Hackathon
+## 🎯 Built for AssembleHack25 Hackathon

-**FoundrIQ** is participating in the [Agentic AI Hackathon with IBM watsonx.orchestrate](https://lablab.ai/event/agentic-ai-hackathon-ibm-watsonx-orchestrate) showcasing enterprise-grade AI agents powered by IBM Granite models for startup validation.
+**FoundrIQ** is participating in the [AI Agents Assemble](https://www.wemakedevs.org/hackathons/assemblehack25) — A global showdown where builders unite to create the next generation of intelligent agents.
+Assemble your skills, assemble your tools, assemble your team.

 ## 🧩 Overview